-The directors are responsible for the other information, which comprises the strategic report, the directors' report.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.
+The Directors are responsible for the strategic report and the directors' report.
+Our opinion on the financial statements does not cover those reports and we do not express an audit opinion thereon.

-Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
+Our responsibility is to read the strategic report and the directors' report and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
 Based solely on that work: